ajdavis/emptysquare-hugo/emptysquare/content/1pipe.md

 # Limitations

 When I had read this much of the paper, I was suspicious.
 Atomic multicast and total order are consensus problems, and consensus algorithms can't be this cheap.
 Where's the rub?
 Well, 1Pipe is not an Internet protocol.
-It only works <u>within</u> cutting-edge data center networks:
+It only works **within** cutting-edge data center networks:

 * All nodes' clocks must be very tightly synchronized (within roughly a microsecond) for performance, though not for correctness.
 * All switches and other nodes must implement the 1Pipe protocol logic.